 Ever woken up from a dead sleep at 2:30 AM after an evening of one too many martinis?
-You might be interested to find that, according to Traditional Chinese Medicine, the liver is in power-cleansing mode from 1 to 3AM.
+You might be interested to find that, according to a tool used in Traditional Chinese Medicine named the Chinese body clock the liver is in power-cleansing mode from 1 to 3AM.

 In fact, according to Traditional Chinese Medicine, the body has a strict schedule of self-care, self-regulating various organs within the body at specific times of day and night.

 Bookmark this link for future reference and take a look at the model above and descriptions below.
-You may find clues as to why your body is trying to get your attention…
+Scan through the Chinese body clock – you may find clues as to why your body is trying to get your attention…

 1am - 3am: